github/docs/content/codespaces/managing-your-codespaces/managing-repository-access-for-your-codespaces.md

   }
   ```

-  To set all permissions for a given repository, use `"permissions": "read-all"` or `"permissions": "write-all"` in the repository object
+  To set all permissions for a given repository, use `"permissions": "read-all"` or `"permissions": "write-all"` in the repository object.

   ```json
   {